 Zoos and aquariums will place webcams in a variety of locations, including both above-ground (indoor and outdoor) and underwater exhibits.
 Webcams placed above-ground and outdoors must be able to operate while exposed to the local weather.
-Webcams placed above-ground and indoors must be able to operate while in glass-covered exhibits or in areas where visitors' devices may tax the network.
+Webcams placed above-ground and indoors must be able to operate while in glass-covered exhibits or in areas where visitors' devices may tax the network (if public/staff network traffic is not separated).
 Exposing electronics to underwater conditions inevitably poses many potential problems which will have to be addressed (e.g., cable exposure, underwater webcam temperature regulation).

 Regardless of where webcams are placed, there are many universal environmental factors which must be considered in order to maintain a normal operational state.
 The webcams must have constant access to ample power, a stable and strong (wired or wireless) Internet connection, and a case to physically protect the webcam unit.
-Fortunately, our client is in the process of fabricating a case to fit the webcam model used in the system.
+Fortunately, our client will be responsible for the process of fabricating a case to fit the webcam model used in the system.